-These days you can find a wealth of information on funerals; be it a funeral guide or funeral plan review that may prove helpful when making funeral arrangements either in advance or at time of need.
+These days you can find a wealth of information on funerals; be it a funeral guide that may prove helpful when making funeral arrangements either in advance or at time of need.
 However with so much information available, how can you be certain which sources are genuinely offering good advice against those who are perhaps not quite so honest?

 Independent guide on funeral arrangements